Italy in two minds about foreign investors

 “Foreigners are coming in because it’s cheap, and it’s better to have foreigners invest in our companies than no investments at all,” said Carlo Stagnaro, a director at think-thank Istituto Bruno Leoni.
 “Right now we don’t have Italians that do it well.”

-Foreign direct investment in Italy totalled some $16 billion (12 billion euros) last year, compared with $25 billion in France and $62 billion in the United Kingdom, according to figures from the Organisation for Economic Cooperation and Development (OECD).
+Foreign direct investment in Italy totaled some $16 billion (12 billion euros) last year, compared with $25 billion in France and $62 billion in the United Kingdom, according to figures from the Organization for Economic Cooperation and Development (OECD).

 Yet investors have started tiptoeing back into the euro-zone’s third-largest economy after a dry spell that meant last year’s figure was less than half what the country averaged in the five years preceding the global financial crisis of 2008.